msgoat/cnj-openapi/cnj-openapi-backend-micro/README.md

 # cnj-openapi-backend-micro

-Cloud native JavaEE backend based on Eclipse MicroProfile using JAX-RS, JSON-B and MP Rest Client to expose and consume REST endpoints.
+Cloud native JavaEE backend based on Eclipse MicroProfile using MP OpenAPI feature to document REST APIs.

 ## Build this application